Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 How long you leave the olive oil in the hair is entirely up to you.
 I often leave it in my hair for an hour or so and then wash it out.
 One of the reasons I personally don’t leave it any longer is because olive oil can sometimes cause my skin to break out, but I’ve spoken with other people who use olive oil without a problem.

 A very popular oil that many uses to help nourish the hair.
 It has fatty acids which help moisturize and keep the hair soft and silky to prevent hair from becoming brittle and developing split ends in the winter.

-You can get coconut oil from the store or online (check out this coconut oil mask!).
+You can get coconut oil from the store or online (I like this coconut oil mask!).
 When using coconut oil, apply to the entire scalp and hair, or just midway to the ends.
 Leave it on for a few hours by trying it up and putting your hair in a cap.
 Afterward, just wash it out with your regular shampoo and conditioner.

 How often should you deep condition?
 I’d recommend that you use these heavier oils at least once a week or once every two weeks to keep your hair in good shape.

 4. Nourish your scalp by using a scalp mask often during winter

-Some people produce very little oil on their head, and this means they don’t have to wash that often.
+Some people produce very little oil on their heads, and this means they don’t have to wash that often.
 This might sound great until you realize that the same people are more prone to developing scalp conditions in the winter from excessive dryness.
 This can result in dandruff, itching of the scalp, hair pulling, inflammation, and also in severe cases leads to hair loss.